 Managing People and Time

 Like many consulting businesses you may be working with many people in many locations.
 Its important to use a good project management tool for this.
 Basecamp from 37Signals is one of the most used tools and it is very good and fairly user friendly.
 However, Basecamp is too generic tool for my taste, and I suggest to use a tool more specific for your business.
 For example we build software so we prefer Assembla which has tools customized for integration with Git.
 Assembla and most tools have time tracking built in, but you may want to use a more specialized tool like Harvest

 Use Freshbooks for accounting.
 They are a widely used tool with integration with many CRM tools, which will allow you to track your ROI on customer acquisition efforts, and find out what customers and sales channels are most profitable.

 Freshbooks has some accounting feature built in, but I prefer to use a more sepcialized tool for it.
 Freshbook lacks many advanced features, such as multi currency expense reporting, expense trends on a line item basis etc. We use Zoho Books for our accounting, but Wave Accounting is good as well.
 Both of them have good integeration with Google Apps.

 The cloud bring advanced learning right to your bedroom.
-While sites like Udacity and Coursera are free and bring many university lectures to you, Sitepoint‘s own Learnable can teach you advanced web and mobile development.
+While sites like Udacity and Coursera are free and bring many university lectures to you, Sitepoint‘s own Premium platform can teach you advanced web and mobile development.
 There are many paid cloud based learning sites for other specialized subjects.
 As Alvin Toffler said: “The illiterate of the 21st Century will not be those who cannot read or write, but those who cannot learn, unlearn and relearn.”